menu icon

 DIY IKEA Built-ins for Storage

-When we moved into our home last summer we quickly realized that our home was severely lacking in the storage department.
+When we moved into our home last summer we quickly realized that we would need to come up with some creative storage solutions for a home that was built for 4 people---not 7.
 We unpacked the bedrooms and living room and put everything else in the formal dining room.
 Now, many families actually utilize their formal dining rooms, but we never have.
 We eat in the kitchen dining area and so this space was just an open room for us.

 Create a wall of custom bookcases my customizing wardrobes and bookcases for a beautiful wall of IKEA built-ins.
 Its perfect for maximizing storage in a den, office, or bedroom.